Medical Malpractice Attorneys In Little Rock, Arkansas

 To make a claim, know that the burden of proof is upon you.
 You first must show that there was an official doctor/patient relationship and with this came a certain duty of care that the provider must show the patient.
 Second, you must prove that the doctor was negligent and breached their duty of care.
 Third, you must clearly connect this breach of duty to your injury.
 And fourth, you must prove that the injury resulted in economic or noneconomic damages.

 This is not an easy thing to do, and you can increase your chances of a successful claim by hiring an experienced attorney who can help gather evidence, find supporting documentation, consult expert witnesses and present your case to the courts.

 In Arkansas, there is no cap on the damages you can seek in a medical malpractice lawsuit.
 In general, you can seek damages for any expenses related to your injury, including medical care, rehabilitation, loss of income, or pain and suffering.
 However, the state does allow for liability to be shared between the defendant and the plaintiff.

 Under the “modified comparative negligence” rule, your damages can be reduced by the amount you are found to be at fault for the malpractice occurring.
 For example, if your total damages due were $200,000 and you were found to be 20% at fault, then you would only receive $160,000.
 If you are found to be at least 50% at fault, then you are prohibited from seeking any damages.

 Medical Malpractice Attorneys Serving Little Rock, Arkansas

-If you’re in the Little Rock, Arkansas, area and would like to speak with an attorney about a potential medical malpractice claim, call Cortinez Law Firm today.
+If you’re in the Little Rock, Arkansas, area and would like to speak with an attorney about a potential medical malpractice claim, call Cortinez Law Firm today at 501-574-3244 or contact us online.
 We’re a family-run business committed to standing up for the rights of our fellow Arkansans and helping citizens seek the justice they’re due.